snicholspa/tips_tricks_howtos/autonomous_database/vector_search_enhanced/vector_search_enhanced.md

     </copy>
     ```

     For more details, see the [`DBMS_CLOUD.CREATE_CREDENTIAL` Procedure](https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/dbms-cloud-subprograms.html#GUID-742FC365-AA09-48A8-922C-1987795CF36A) documentation.

+	For more details on API Signing Keys, see the [Required Keys and OCIDs](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm) documentation.

     If you would like to see what existing credentials exist, execute the following SQL Statement